kollydap/sharppad/README.md

 BTW, if you want to, you could improve the "messyness" of the code, cus i just splat things randomly into classes and never clean them up (most of the times).
 And, i dont think this program 100% follow the MVVM standards (maybe 90%), but who cares anyway ;)
 Here's a snapshot of the program, showing the infolist at the bottom, file explorer on the right, multiple NotepadListItems and loads of text.
 The find, file explorer and infolist can be closed/opened to take up less space also.

+this pic shows the Notepad window on the right, a bunch of them in the background, and the Window manager thing on the left.

 ![](latestUpdaaate.png)

 ## Info on how to use this program